 - A sensation of aching or stiffness

-- Worsening during activity and improving when at rest
+- Pain is worsening during activity and improving with rest

 - Occurring intermittently